teramotl/pingTester/README.md

 ## Why PingTester?

-I live in a city where internet issues with the provider are common.
+I live in a city where internet issues are common.
 Occasionally, when working or playing games, I experience lags.
 To determine whether the lag originates from my end (my internet) or the other side, I needed a tool to assess my internet stability.
 This simple tool sends requests to a server of your choice from the menu (or you can add your own server, for example: www.example.com).

 ## How to Use?